 Sometimes your dog might be so nervous when introduced to his new family.
-This can especially be revealed when he encounters other dogs in your household who are unwilling to accommodate him.
+This can show when he encounters other dogs in your household who are unwilling to accommodate him.

 Shared food is one of the main reasons why dogs may not be willing to accommodate new partners.
 Ensure that the new dog has his designated feeding areas and bowls.

-Let them gradually play together while supervised and with time the other dogs will appreciate their new brother to the family.
+Let them gradually play together while supervised and with time the other dogs and cats will start accepting their new brother into the family.

-Once you create the bond between your new and the existing dog, you will realize how easy the new dog will settle in and bond with everyone else.
+Once you create a bond between all your pets, you will realize how easy the new dog will settle in and bond with everyone else.

 The Process of Dog Adoption

-The process of adopting a dog to your family is fairly simple and it doesn’t have many constraining factors.
-We recommend that you create a dog adoption checklist with your family to come up with the particulars that you desire for your new member.
+The process of adopting a dog for your family is fairly simple and it doesn’t have many constraining factors.

 Have a look at the video below from the In Ruff Company that showcases the preparation and what to expect during dog adoption.